Watch past educational presentations and see live events in real time

 Advocates encouraged lawmakers to reduce out-of-pocket expenses by supporting HR 2999, the Patients' Access to Treatments Act (PATA), which limits patients' cost-sharing requirements and investigating the extent to which Pharmacy Benefit Managers (PBMs) may impact prescription drug prices.
 Attendees also asked Congress to permanently repeal caps on outpatient therapies under Medicare.

 Check back in the Fall for the 2018 Advocates for Arthritis recap.

 If you are interested in joining us in DC, please check back on this page when the application period is open.
 In the meantime, here are a few suggestions for how to get involved throughout the year.

 Help Strengthen the ACR’s Voice in Washington, D.C.

 Set up a Local Meeting with your Elected Officials

 We must stay united to affect change.
 Contact your elected officials and make your voice heard.
 To find your legislators’ contact information or for more information on ACR advocacy activities, contact the ACR government affairs staff at firstname.lastname@example.org or visit the Advocacy page.

 This event is open to all ACR and ARHP members and patients residing in the United States.
 Applicants must have a strong interest in advocating on behalf of rheumatology related issues.

-Application to participate in the 2018 Advocates for Arthritis will be available in 2018.
+Application to participate in the 2018 Advocates for Arthritis will be available soon.